Bchex | News and Insights

 Q: Does adverse action apply to volunteers?

-Yes - if the decision is based on a background check.
+Yes, if the decision is based on a background check.
+The same FCRA requirements apply, even if the role is unpaid or part-time.

 Q: Can I make exceptions to adverse action?